mahavedalla/mahavedalla/docs/questions/bodhi/whether-awakening-can-be-attained-without-a-teacher,-but-through-individual-study-and-implementation-of-the-suttas.md

-# Whether awakening can be attained without a teacher, but through individual study and implementation of the Suttas?
+Question: Whether awakening can be attained without a teacher, but through individual study and implementation of the Suttas?
 Category: Bodhi
 Sutta References: -
 Date Entered: April 2, 2025